 Cubmaster Minutes, Scoutmaster Minutes, Advisor Minutes are inspirational thoughts to help achive BSA’s aim of character development.

 Here is a Scoutmaster minute which is appropriate this time of year.
-Challenge your Boy Scouts to show their thankfulness for their freedom by doing more than just say the Scout Oath and Law, but by living them.
+Challenge your Scouts BSA to show their thankfulness for their freedom by doing more than just say the Scout Oath and Law, but by living them.

 This makes a nice Scoutmaster Minute or Cubmaster Minute or even just a good reflection for a family gathering at this time of year.
 This is based on something in some old BSA program helps

 We have a new Tiger Cub den in our Cub Scout pack which does not have a Den Chief yet.
 So for his Scoutmaster Minute, my husband read the Den Chief Pledge and asked any of the Scouts who are interested in learning more about being a Den Chief to see him.

 The Cub Scout core value for the month of June is perseverance.
 Here is a brief Cubmaster minute to help Cub Scout understand why perseverance is important.

 With Order of the Arrow elections approaching in the coming months, I though I’d share this Scoutmaster minute about cheerful service.
 It will help the troop remember what they should be basing their votes on and it should help current OA members remember the ideals they should be trying to live up to.

 Honesty is an important virtue.
 This brief inspirational thought can be used as a Scoutmaster minute to remind Scouts that it is better to be honest from the start than to try to cover our mistakes by shading the truth.

 The Cub Scout core value for the month of March is compassion.
 Here is a brief Cubmaster minute to help Cub Scout understand the meaning of compassion.